ismrmrd/ismrmrd/doc/README.rst

 .. include:: ../schema/ismrmrd_example.xml
    :literal:

 The most critical elements for image reconstruction are contained in the ``<encoding>`` section of the document, which describes the encoded spaced and also the target reconstructed space.
-Along with the ``<encodingLimits>`` this section allows the reconstruction program to determine matrix sizes, oversampling factors, partial fourier, etc. In the example above, data is acquired with two-fold oversampling in the read-out (``x``) direction, which is reflected in the larger matrix size in the encoded space compared to the reconstruction space.
+Along with the ``<encodingLimits>`` this section allows the reconstruction program to determine matrix sizes, oversampling factors, partial Fourier, etc. In the example above, data is acquired with two-fold oversampling in the read-out (``x``) direction, which is reflected in the larger matrix size in the encoded space compared to the reconstruction space.
 The field of view is also twice as large in the encoded space.
-For the first phase encoding dimension (``y``), we have a combination of oversamling (20%), reduced phase resolution (only 83 lines of k-space acquired, and partial Fourier sampling, which is reflected in the asymetric center of the encoding limits of the ``<kspace_encoding_step_1>``.
+For the first phase encoding dimension (``y``), we have a combination of oversampling (20%), reduced phase resolution (only 83 lines of k-space acquired, and partial Fourier sampling, which is reflected in the asymmetric center of the encoding limits of the ``<kspace_encoding_step_1>``.
 Specifically, the data lines would be placed into the encoding space like this:

 ::